 Create Your Own Images

 Instead of using third-party content, another way of legally using images in presentation slides is to use a chart or photograph that you or a fellow employee created.
-The employer owns the copyright in any works its employees create during the course of their job duties.
+An employer generally owns the copyright in any works its employees create during the course of their job duties.
 So, keep in mind that if you take a photo as part of your employment duties, your company likely owns the copyright in it.

 Employers, however, be aware that you don't own copyright in everything created by your employees.
 You only own copyright in those works created as part of an employee's duties.
 So even if an employee posts a vacation photo on your organization's website, you likely don't own the photo if it wasn't created as part of the employee's required duties.

 Use a Stock Photo Agency